-What do people in this nation know and believe about Jesus?
+What do people know and believe about Jesus?
 What do they really think of us, his followers?
 Are we talking about Jesus enough?
-And when we are, are we drawing people closer towards him, or further away?
+And when we are, are we drawing people closer towards him, or pushing them further away?

-These are just some of the questions we at the Church of England, Evangelical Alliance and HOPE commissioned Barna Group to ask on our behalf.
+These are just some of the questions HOPE, the Church of England, and the Evangelical Alliance commissioned Barna Group and ComRes to ask on our behalf.
 But this was not just for curiosity’s sake.
-We are believing, hoping and praying that this study – the first of its kind - will be a major catalyst for effective and focused evangelism in the years to come.
+We were believing, hoping and praying that this study – the first of its kind – would be a major catalyst for effective and focused evangelism in the years to come.

-It all began in March 2015 when we gathered more than 40 key leaders of denominations and networks, as well as key influencers from across the spectrum of the English Church, in the Lake District.
+It all began in March 2015, when we gathered more than 40 key leaders of denominations and networks, as well as key influencers from across the spectrum of the English Church.
 For 24 hours, we prayed and we talked.
 We shared our heart for mission; our collective longing to see God move in this nation.
-We reflected on an initial piece of research of 1,000 people in England we had commissioned Barna to undertake.
+We reflected on an initial piece of research of adults in England, which we had commissioned Barna to undertake.
 The results of this first piece of research were shocking.

-Futurologist Dr Patrick Dixon, chairman of Global Change, warned the gathering of the danger of institutional blindness.
-The power of the Holy Spirit was needed alongside the hard work of contextualising the gospel: not an institutional response but a people movement; something simple that enabled Christians to have millions more sensitive, positive, culturally-relevant conversations about Jesus that could be deeply effective in evangelism.
+As we talked and prayed together, we reflected on how the power of the Holy Spirit was needed alongside the hard work of contextualising the gospel: not an institutional response but a people movement; something simple that enabled Christians to have millions more sensitive, positive, culturally-relevant conversations about Jesus that could be deeply effective in evangelism.

-This piece of research should provoke us to prayer as our hearts are heavy with the reality of how little our friends and neighbours understand about who Jesus is.
-But there are glimmers of hope; we are excited about this unique opportunity to understand the landscape we are in.
-This is not a quick-fix strategy, but a long-term commitment to changing the story in our nation, so that people might meet Jesus, love him and follow him.
+And we continue to be excited about this unique opportunity to understand the landscape we are in – aware that this is not a quick-fix strategy, but a long-term commitment to changing the story in our nation, so that people might meet Jesus, love him and follow him.

 Steve Clifford, general director, Evangelical Alliance